Effectively Using Twitter For Marketing Means Putting Social Priorities Before Sales And Bookings

 Specifying the proper open-graph meta data for your blog posts is important, but it doesn’t have to be difficult.

-The Yoast SEO plugin, for example, is great for this if you’re a WordPress user.
+The Yoast SEO plugin, for example, is great for this if your photography website is built with WordPress.

 When you create a blog post or page, you’ll see a social tab in the Yoast SEO section where you can tell Twitter and the other social networks which image to use on social postings, and the text to go with it.